Misericordia University: Guaranteed Placement Program

 Misericordia's Guaranteed Placement Program (or GPP) is a development program pertaining to a student's education.

 Established in 1999, the GPP assists students entering the workforce or graduate school after graduation.
 Students participate in the GPP for all four years of their college experience.
 If they do not receive a job offer or are not accepted into graduate/professional school within six months after graduation, the university gives them a paid internship in their chosen field.

-BA to MA in English

-Launched in September 2014, the Misericordia University/University of Reading BA to MA in English is a five-year program in which students complete a four-year Bachelor of Arts degree in English at Misericordia and a one-year Master of Arts degree in English Language and Literature at the University of Reading in the United Kingdom.
-Students may study for an MA in Children's Literature or English, including pathways in Renaissance studies, Victorian Literature and Culture, or Modern and Contemporary Writing.

 Student life

 In 2023, Misericordia University had 41 clubs, service organizations, and special interest organizations.

 Student Government Association

 Misericordia's Student Government Association is a student-run, student-elected executive board which represents the students at Misericordia University.
 Members of the board and delegates represent the students on various college committees.
 Student Government also is the governing body of the various clubs on campus and keeps records of each club's activities.
 The Student Government Association is made up of eight members.